silence143/silence143.github.io/_pages/about.md

 I am a second-year Master student in Computer Technology at ZJU-UIUC Institute, Zhejiang University, advised by <a href="https://scholar.google.com/citations?user=GhsXNiwAAAAJ&hl=en&oi=ao" target="_blank" style="text-decoration: none">Gaoang Wang</a>.
 Previously, I was fortunate to study at University of Illinois Urbana Champaign (UIUC) for six months as a Visiting Student and worked with <a href="https://krdc.web.illinois.edu/" target="_blank" style="text-decoration: none">Katherine Rose Driggs-Campbell</a>.
 Earlier, I received my Bachelor degree in Applied Physics from Huazhong University of Science and Technology (HUST) in 2023, advised by <a href="https://scholar.google.com/citations?user=nxxAXrEAAAAJ&hl=en&oi=ao" target="_blank" style="text-decoration: none">Xiaosong Zhu</a>.

-My research interest includes *Task and Motion Planning*, *Human-Robot Interaction* and *Embodied AI*.
+My research interest includes *Human-Robot Interaction* *Assitive Robots* and *Embodied AI*.
 My long-term goal is to **develop intelligent household robots that can effectively integrate into daily lives, bring convenience to people's lives and coexist harmoniously with humanity**.
-For this year, I'm preparing for the <span style="color: red;">Robotics PhD application in 26 Fall</span>.
-If you are interested in my work or would like to connect, feel free to mail me!
+If you are interested in my work or would like to talk about household robots, feel free to mail me!

 # 🔥 News